wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-php-sql-database-use-webmatrix.md

 ![Azure PHP  Website][running-app]

 > [AZURE.NOTE]
 > To complete this tutorial, you need an Azure account.
-You can <a href="/zh-cn/pricing/member-offers/msdn-benefits-details/">activate your MSDN subscriber benefits</a> or <a href="/zh-cn/pricing/1rmb-trial/">sign up for a trial</a>.
+You can <a href="/zh-cn/pricing/1rmb-trial/">sign up for a trial</a>.
 >
 > If you want to get started with Azure Websites before signing up for an account, go to <a href="https://trywebsites.chinacloudsites.cn/?language=php">https://trywebsites.chinacloudsites.cn</a>, where you can immediately create a short-lived ASP.NET starter site in Azure Websites for free.
 No credit card required, no commitments.